Cleaning & Organizing

 Your shower says

 Whether you’re lonely.
 If you linger in the shower or bath, you may want to get out more.
 A Yale University study found that people who take longer showers and baths are more likely to feel lonely and isolated.
 Researchers believe they subconsciously use hot baths and showers as a substitute for emotional warmth.
-(This is what your favorite shoes say about your personality.)

 Your pantry says

 If you’re a procrastinator.
 You likely are if you have instant coffee in the cupboard, according to a clinical psychologist’s survey of 1,000 coffee drinkers.
 The survey also found that black coffee drinkers tend to be straightforward and no-nonsense, latte drinkers are people pleasers, and those who prefer sweet, blended drinks are likely to be spontaneous and young at heart.
+You can even organize your pantry with these Container Store products that professional organizers use in their own homes.

 Your bed says

 How often you exercise, and how you feel about your job.
 If you think making your bed is a waste of time, it’s more likely that you hate your job and avoid the gym.
 One survey of 68,000 people found that those who make their beds are more likely to like their jobs and to exercise regularly.
 Psychologists say it could be because happy people aim for an ordered life (rather than a chaotic one).
-(This is what your hairstyle reveals about your personality.)

 Your wall art says